SpicyLemon/SpicyLemon/bash_fun/generic/README.md

 ### `hrr.sh`

-Function/script that outputs a colorful horizontal rule in your terminal.
+[hrr.sh](hrr.sh) - Function/script that outputs a colorful horizontal rule in your terminal.

 A message can be provided to include in the output too.
 You won't see it here (in this README), but it's colorized too.